-This is because of the “micelle effect” on scintillation efficiency.
-When an electron is emitted from a radionuclide, it loses energy while traversing the aqueous material within a micelle.
+The “micelle size effect” arises when an electron is emitted from a radionuclide and loses energy while traversing the aqueous material within a micelle.
 This energy is not deposited in the scintillation material, and so does not result in scintillation light.
 The distance that an electron must travel through an aqueous medium prior to interacting with the organic scintillator is therefore of interest when calculating theoretical scintillation efficiencies for a particular radionuclide in a particular scintillation cocktail.
 This problem can be particularly acute for low-energy Auger electron-emitting radionuclides.